Training – Do It Yourself or Outsource It?

 The truth is that we sometimes have to teach or train people who are resistant to us or to the topic.
 This is especially true if the trainees are fearful that they cannot learn sufficiently well to perform new tasks in a work environment.

 It also is true that young people may be perfectly comfortable in learning things through online videos.
-Conversely, adult learners might prefer to share experiences as the way they learn best in an in-person environment.
+Conversely, adult learners might prefer sharing experiences as the way they learn best in an in-person environment.

-There are other differences relating to culture, education, sociology, and field of work.
+There are other differences affecting the ability to receive and retain training.
+They relate to culture, education, sociology, and field of work.
 Individual attention may be required.

 Similarly, you could change your training approach for Business to Customer classes versus Business to Business classes.